 Curricular integration and support

 The Gerstein + MADLab 3D printing service provides support for faculty who wish to integrate making into their course instruction.
-We can provide workshops to certify students or teaching assistants on the printers, collaborate on the design of learning objects, and assist in the integration of maker competencies into assignments.
+We provide:

 To learn more, please see the examples below or reach out to us at gerstein.3Dprinting@utoronto.ca.